 School Housing Aid.
-Final FY 2012 school construction aid is \$2.7 million less than the enacted level of \$72.5 million.
+Final FY 2012 school construction aid is estimated to be \$2.7 million less than the enacted level of \$72.5 million.
 Reimbursement cannot begin until a project is completed, and several districts did not complete their new projects by June 30, 2011 in order to be eligible for reimbursement to begin in FY 2012.
-The Department indicates that several districts are delaying projects in order to qualify for the increased state minimum share ratio enacted by the 2010 Assembly as part of the education funding formula.
+The Department indicated that several districts are delaying projects in order to qualify for the increased state minimum share ratio enacted by the 2010 Assembly as part of the education funding formula.

 The education funding formula adopted by the 2010 Assembly includes a two-year phased increase in the state's minimum housing aid participation to provide that no local receives less than a 40 percent state reimbursement by FY 2013 for projects completed after June 30, 2011.
-The Governor recommends funding as requested.
+The Governor recommended funding as requested.
+He subsequently requested an amendment to recognize additional savings of \$0.1 million based on final expenditures.
+The Assembly concurred.

 Teacher Retirement.
-The Regents request an additional \$2.4 million for the state's share of teacher retirement costs.
-The increase results from revisions to teacher payroll base assumptions.
+The Regents requested an additional \$2.4 million for the state's share of teacher retirement costs based on revisions to teacher payroll base assumptions.
 The FY 2012 budget was based on FY 2010 wages with a 2.0 percent growth assumption.
 The FY 2012 revised estimate is based on FY 2011 wages with a 2.0 percent growth assumption.
-The Governor includes the requested increase and adds \$80,914 based on updated payroll data.
+The Governor included the requested increase and added \$80,914 based on updated payroll data.
+The Assembly concurred.